-ENABLE-S3 (European Initiative to Enable Validation for Highly Automated Safe and Secure Systems) is a H2020-ECSEL project that will pave the way for accelerated application of highly automated and autonomous systems in the mobility domains automotive, aerospace, rail and maritime as well as in the health care domain.
-Virtual testing, verification and coverage-oriented test selection methods will enable validation with reasonable efforts.
-The resulting validation framework will ensure Europeans Industry competitiveness in the global race of automated systems with an expected market potential of 60B€ in 2025.
+ENABLE-S3 (European Initiative to Enable Validation for Highly Automated Safe and Secure Systems) is a H2020-ECSEL project that will pave the way for accelerated application of highly automated and autonomous systems in the mobility, automotive, aerospace, rail and maritime domains as well as in the healthcare domain.
+Virtual testing, verification and coverage-oriented test selection methods will enable validation to be performed with reasonable effort.
+The resulting validation framework will ensure Europeans Industry competitiveness in the global race of automated systems with an expected market potential of €60B in 2025.
 Project results will be used to propose standardized validation procedures for highly automated systems (ACPS).

 GMV will participate in the Space Case Study “Reconfigurable Video Processor for Space” which is led by TASE.
 The results of ENABLE-S3 directly impact the Space Market.
 In particular, the qualification process of automated safe critical embedded systems.
 Most of the objectives pursued by ENABLE-S3 are shared with the space market.
 The Space Domain is focusing on the standardization of the architecture (onboard, avionics, etc.) of space systems as well as strict and standard validation methodologies.
-The Space Case Study in which GMV participates includes a demonstrator that will proof for the first time the feasibility of an in-flight reconfigurable video processor for Earth Observation applications, Vision-Based Navigation and radiation hardness through self-healing and self-reconfiguration techniques.
+The Space Case Study in which GMV participates includes a demonstrator that will prove for the first time the feasibility of an in-flight reconfigurable video processor for Earth Observation applications, Vision-Based Navigation and radiation hardness through self-healing and self-reconfiguration techniques.